arewadataScience/ArewaDS-Kaggle-Challenge/README.md

 # ArewaDataScience Bi-Weekly Kaggle Challenges 🏆

 Welcome to the ArewaDataScience Bi-Weekly Kaggle Challenges!
-We're excited to introduce this initiative to foster and encourage data science skills among our community members.
+We're thrilled to launch this initiative to foster and encourage data science skills among our community members.
 Every two weeks, we'll present a new Kaggle competition for you to participate in, learn from, and showcase your skills.

 ## 🎉 Why Participate?